LISE++

 Thickness: asks for the

 thickness of the target.
-The unit can be mg/cm2 or (m depending
+The unit can be mg/cm2 or µm depending on how the thickness-unit option is set (see the Options menu).
+Previous calculations are cleared.

 Wedge: calls the wedge menu.